trevorld/Hanzi_Stats/README.rst

 ----------

 ``data/HSK-2012-words.txt`` is the export of first sheet from http://files.hskhsk.com/lists/HSK-2012.xls which is supposed to be a copy of the official 2012 new HSK word lists.

+``data/HSK-2021-words.csv`` is a csv spreadsheet of two columns of just the word/character and matching HSK band extracted from https://ankiweb.net/shared/info/1144807196 which in turn is supposed to be extracted from the official 2021 HSK word/character lists from http://www.moe.gov.cn/jyb_xwfb/gzdt_gzdt/s5987/202103/t20210329_523304.html.

 ``data/i-zh-char.num.html`` is a character frequency lists from the "Chinese Internet Corpus" compiled by Serge Sharoff in Feb.
 2005.
 It is available at http://corpus.leeds.ac.uk/query-zh.html.
 For more information please read: